-Lakota Water Company and its West Central Texas franchise have some exciting rainwater projects in the works for 2019.
-From South Texas all the way to Belize, projects include large-scale residential systems for whole-house use as well as systems for agricultural needs and fire protection.
+Lakota Water Company and its West Central Texas franchise continue to have exciting rainwater projects in the works.
+From all over the state of Texas to as far as Belize, projects focus on large-scale commercial and residential systems as well as systems for agricultural needs and fire protection.

 Many of our new construction projects will be “rainwater only” while others will tie into an existing water source, such as a well, and use our automated backup feature.
 Most include systems which stir and sanitize the water over and above the sterilization methods, keeping the drinking water pristine and free of any microorganisms.
 A quality gutter screen is always a must to keep gutters and tanks free of debris and other contaminants.